 Secondary Education Studies Minor

-The minor in Secondary Education Studies offers students the opportunity to enhance their major studies and, through exposure to the philosophies and practical application of Education, be prepared to take on the challenges of their chosen profession, when many lives will be affected by their actions and decisions.
-The minor can also help students gain awareness of how people work and learn - and help students communicate clearly and effectively in the 21st-century world.
+The minor in Secondary Education Studies offers students the opportunity to enhance their major studies and, through exposure to the philosophies and practical application of Education, be prepared to take on the challenges of their chosen educative profession.
+The minor also helps students gain awareness of how people work and learn - and helps students communicate clearly and effectively in the 21st-century world.

 The Secondary Education Studies minor is for students who might be interested in teaching but who do not want to complete a full-time teaching internship.
-Students interested in non-traditional teaching (outdoor, environmental, or museum education), other school-based careers (like guidance counselor or school psychologist), graduate school, or other people-oriented careers can benefit from this minor.
+Students interested in non-traditional teaching, other school-based careers (guidance counselor or school psychologist), graduate school, or other people-oriented careers can benefit from this minor.

 Students interested in pursuing alternative teaching certification after graduation can also benefit.

-Students planning on pursuing teacher certification should note that this minor on its own is not sufficient for certification.
+Students planning on pursuing teacher certification while at Washington College should note that this minor on its own is not sufficient for certification.
 Students who wish to teach middle school or high school are encouraged to consider applying for the Secondary Teacher Certification Program.